eatyourpeas/checktick/docs/self-hosting-themes.md

+---
-# Self-Hosting: Platform Theme Configuration
+title: Theme Configuration
+category: self-hosting
+priority: 9
+---

 This guide covers platform-level theme configuration for self-hosted CheckTick deployments.
 These settings control the default appearance for all users and can be overridden by organization owners.